Wild Bill Hickok: Marshal of Abilene, Kansas

-On April 15, 1871, Hickok became marshal of Abilene, Kansas.
+On April 15, 1871, Hickok became marshal of Abilene, Kansas after being hired by mayor Joseph McCoy, who had won the mayoral election that same month.
 He replaced Tom "Bear River" Smith, who had been killed while serving an arrest warrant on November 2, 1870.
 Outlaw John Wesley Hardin arrived in Abilene at the end of a cattle drive in early 1871.
 Hardin was a well-known gunfighter, and is known to have killed more than 27 men.
-In his 1895 autobiography, published after his death, Hardin claimed to have been befriended by Hickok, the newly elected town marshal, after he had disarmed the marshal using the road agent's spin, but Hardin was known to exaggerate.
+Hardin claimed in his 1895 autobiography that he was befriended by Hickok, the newly elected town marshal, after he had disarmed the marshal using the road agent's spin, but Hardin was known to exaggerate.
 In any case, Hardin appeared to have thought highly of Hickok.

-Hickok later said he did not know that "Wesley Clemmons" was Hardin's alias, and that he was a wanted outlaw.
-He told Clemmons (Hardin) to stay out of trouble in Abilene and asked him to hand over his guns, and Hardin complied.
-Hardin alleged that when his cousin, Mannen Clements, was jailed for the killing of two cowhands (Joe and Dolph Shadden) in July 1871, Hickok—at Hardin's request—arranged for his escape.
+Hickok later said that he did not know that "Wesley Clemmons" was Hardin's alias, nor that he was a wanted outlaw.
+He told Hardin to stay out of trouble in Abilene and asked him to hand over his guns, and Hardin complied.
+Hardin alleged that his cousin Mannen Clements was jailed for the killing of cowhands Joe and Dolph Shadden in July 1871, and Hickok arranged for his escape at Hardin's request.

-In August 1871, Hickok sought to arrest Hardin for killing Charles Couger in an Abilene hotel "for snoring too loud".
-Hardin left Kansas before Hickok could arrest him.
+In August 1871, Hickok sought to arrest Hardin for killing Charles Couger in an Abilene hotel "for snoring too loud", but Hardin left Kansas before Hickok could arrest him.
 A newspaper reported, "A man was killed in his bed at a hotel in Abilene, Monday night, by a desperado called 'Arkansas'.
 The murderer escaped.
 This was his sixth murder."